MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ### Create Simple tiered volume (No Resiliency)

-To create the simple tiered volume (no resiliency), follow the steps below.
+To create simple tiered volume (no resiliency), follow the steps below.

 1. Create an SSD tier by running the following cmdlet: